iainquayle/birch/issues.md

 HERE!, consider moving back to just single dot for adt access as well, make .? and .! available for all function calls not just adt access

+need to add the requirement for a comma a product to the specification. also need to add the binary operators to the specification.

+fix the parse errors in product parse, currently it will just show no rcurly error if something isnt right in the list

 ## blocks